Zheoni/recetario/README.md

 ### Environment variables

 - `PORT` port the HTTP server will listen to. *Default: 3000*
 - `DEFAULT_LOCALE` default language of the website.
-This can be any of the file names (without the extension) in the locales folder. *Default: es*
+This can be any of the file names (without the extension) in the locales folder. *Default: en*
 - `DATABASE_NAME` name of the database file. *Default: recipes.db*
 - `DATABASE_DIR` path to the database directory where the database file is stored. *Default: .*
 - `DEBUG` used to show debug messages.
 By default no messages are shown.
 To show some, I would set it to `recetario:*`.
 More on this [here](https://github.com/visionmedia/debug).